quicwg/ops-drafts/draft-ietf-quic-applicability.md

 particular, firewalls will often not admit server traffic for which it has not kept state for corresponding packets from the client.

-A QUIC application has three strategies to deal with this issue:
+A QUIC application has three strategies to deal with this issue by adjusting idle periods (noting that idle periods and the network idle timeout is distinct from the connection idle timeout, defined as the minimum of the idle timeout parameter in Section 10.1 of {{QUIC-TRANSPORT}}):

 - Ignore it, if the application-layer protocol consists only of interactions with no or very short idle periods, or the protocol's resistance to NAT